 A good bed is a must

 Since we truly value our sleeping comfort, we felt we didn't want a floorplan with a rear sofa that reclines into a bed.
 There was just no way all those cushions would form a smooth surface.
 We also weren't keen on the idea of needing to waste storage for bedding, or making the bed every night.
-For a long time, we though we were going to pick the Travato 59G with a corner murphy bed: it really had a great floorplan for being able to store things under the bed, while keeping the rear door usable.
+For a long time, we thought we were going to pick the Travato 59G with a corner murphy bed: it really had a great floorplan for being able to store things under the bed, while keeping the rear door usable.
 This went as far as figuring out details like that the 2019 year model switched away from a propane fridge — a detail I (Tommi) really liked.

 Reading other people's experiences about the 59G ultimately convinced us that the corner bed was not for us.
 It was simply too high for our dogs to jump up on their own, and our dogs are too heavy to lift up regularly (I already have to scoop up our 65+ lbs Lily to get her into our lifted Jeep, that's enough).
 If you have only lap-size pets, that would look very different.
 For us, even if we forced the dogs to always sleep on the floor, they'd likely pile up right underneath, exactly where you need to sort of slide down from the tall bed, and there'd be many tails stepped on.
 And with our latest addition, we now have three dogs in the 50-65 lbs range — they take up a lot of room, and at least one of them would be pretty much guaranteed to be right there.

 Given all the above, we ended up wanting a floorplan with twin beds and an aisle in the middle, even if it meant that the rear doors opened up comically right to the pooper.